Tax Management India. Com

 Renewal of recognition to the AMC Repo Clearing Limited

 Summary: The Securities and Exchange Board of India (SEBI) has renewed the recognition of AMC Repo Clearing Limited under the Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018.
-This renewal, effective from January 17, 2025, to January 16, 2026, allows the corporation to continue its role in clearing and settling repo and reverse repo transactions in debt securities on recognized stock exchanges.
-The decision was made considering the interests of trade, the securities market, and the public.
-AMC Repo Clearing Limited must adhere to conditions prescribed by SEBI, focusing solely on its designated activities.
+This renewal is effective from January 17, 2025, to January 16, 2026.
+The renewal is granted in the interest of trade, the securities market, and public interest.
+AMC Repo Clearing Limited is authorized to continue its activities of clearing and settling transactions in repo and reverse repo in debt securities traded on recognized stock exchanges, subject to compliance with SEBI's conditions and rules.

 Circulars / Instructions / Orders